CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | joins              | (optional) Any mutable overmap special joins that should be checked before placing the chunk.
 Each direction is associated with a list of join `"id"` strings.
 | flags              | (optional) Any overmap terrain flags that should be checked before placing the chunk.
 Each direction is associated with a list of `oter_flags` flags.
 | flags_any          | (optional) Identical to flags except only requires a single direction to pass.
 Useful to check if there's at least one of a flag in cardinal or orthoganal directions etc.
+| predecessors       | (optional) Any of the maps' predecessors that should be checked before placing the chunk.
+Only useful if using fallback_predecessor_mapgen.

 The adjacent overmaps which can be checked in this manner are: